Fort Boyard (game show): Challenges

-If they are short of keys to open the gate then team members are 'sacrificed' for keys, one team member for each key short (one person to win the rest of the extra keys if less than 7 in the French version from 1991-1996).
+If they are short of keys to open the gate then team members are 'sacrificed' for keys, one team member for each key short (one person to win the rest of the extra keys if less than 7 in the French version from 1991 to 1996).
 The 'sacrificed' contestants are then placed in an underground cell and locked in.
 These team members remain for the rest of the game, and are therefore unable to contribute any more for the team.
 Although this never happened, hypothetically at least in Series 5 in the UK, if no keys were won in Phase One, it would have been impossible for the team to continue the game since in Series 5 in the UK five keys were needed to open the treasure room door, and since there are only five contestants, and no one can swim for the Captain's keys, every contestant would have to make a sacrifice for all five keys, leaving no contestants spare to get clue words to work out the code word and release the gold.

 In the seasons of the French version from 2011 onward, if a team is short of keys, then team members could be 'sacrificed' by facing "Judgment" (Le Jugement), hosted by the character Blanche.
 Each sacrificed team member would have to complete a challenge of skill or luck set by Blanche.
 If the sacrificed team member was successful in his/her challenge, Blanche would grant him/her their freedom and would be able to rejoin the team.
 However, if the team member fails the challenge, he or she would be sent to prison.
 Team members who were locked in during a Phase One challenge can also win their freedom by facing Blanche and succeeding at the proposed challenge.

 If the team has more keys than necessary to unlock the gate then any extra keys gained can be swapped for free clue words to assist the team in the next phase of the game.

 Challenges

 From 1990 to 2014, there were 185 different events (key games).
-The name of the game may change, but the game itself usually remains the same; where possible, this list will use the names from Ultimate Challenge.
+The name of the game may change, but the game itself usually remains the same; where possible, this list will use the names used in Ultimate Challenge.

-Note: This is NOT the full list of games that have been played.
+Note: This is not the full list of games that have been played.
 The years below are for when the game was played or last present at the fort, in the French version or Ultimate Challenge (some games are present but not played every year).
 A full list of games can be found here.

-Here is a selection of some of these challenges:
+Here is a selection of some of the challenges: